 Born in Sydney, 1974.

-Lives and works in subtropical hinterland on Australia’s east coast.
+Lives and works in subtropical hinterland on Australia’s east coast and Sydney.

 Running through much of my work is a deep love of the natural world — cloudscapes, the elements of water and light, plants and animals.
 The act of painting has become a kind of prayer for the continuing survival of the many and diverse species which make up our precious, wild ecosystems.

 Inspiration for other works, such as the found object sculptures and Mindscape drawings, comes from casting an eye over my fellow humans: their amusing quirks, fancies and foibles transmogrifying into fictional characters with stories of their own.